snarfed/granary/docs/index.rst

    -  Fix bug in create() that occasionally incorrectly escaped ., +, and - characters.
    -  Fix text rendering bug when there are multipl photos/videos.
-   -  When replying to yourself, don't add a self @-mention.
+   -  When replying to yourself, don’t add a self @-mention.

 -  Instagram: